AndreasChrisafopoulos/fpga-uart-subsystem-verilog/README.md

 | BUFGs | 2 | 32 | 6.25% |
 | MMCMs | 1 | 5 | 20.00% |

-The implementation is entirely LUT-and-register based and does not require block RAM or DSP resources.
+The datapath and control logic are implemented using LUTs and registers, with no block RAM or DSP resources required.

 ### Clock and timing summary